Steam Deck

 How can you control your data?

-Value seems to grant all users the same rights to access and delete data, regarless of where they live.
 "The data protection laws of the European Economic Area, United Kingdom, California, and other territories grant their residents certain rights in relation to their Personal Data.
-While other jurisdictions may provide fewer statutory rights, we make the tools designed to exercise such rights available to our customers worldwide."
+While other jurisdictions may provide fewer statutory rights, we make the tools designed to exercise such rights available to our customers worldwide.
+(When we talk about the GDPR in this section, we mean the version of the GDPR that applies to you in the EU or UK)."

 What is the company’s known track record of protecting users’ data?